Des Temps -- of the times -- a blog by Desedo.

 appleretroad.jpgDuring the 2002/3 NFC Championship game, Nike premiered a :60 called Soccer Streaker.
 It was effectively a Super Bowl commercial, but airing it 2 weeks early was a simple yet adroit example of disruption planning.

-Given the media glut in which we now muck about daily, simplicity can sometimes be a point of great strength.
+Given the media glut in which we live, simplicity can sometimes be a point of great strength.
 Since the clean design of Apple/Google/Craigslist stays winning, I often wonder why so many Power 150 bloggers, who are ace in this market+brand space, have visually chaotic sites.
 If everyone is screaming, I’ll seek the lone, silent man.

-One such lone man that oft moseys about my planosphere asks: Could a Brand re-broadcast spots that have been in the vault for 30 years?
-If they come out of left field, seemingly random and at off-hours, would the content feel like a whisper?
+Could a Brand re-broadcast spots that have been in the vault for 30 years?
+If it came out of left field, seemingly random and at off-hours, would the content feel like a whisper?
 A secret, ergo valuable, discovery for the viewer that could then build WTF buzz value?
 I’m not suggesting that this be the entire campaign, but if it’s a small % of your media buy, the ROI could be surprising.

 Deodorant?
 Though it’s not from the vaults, W+K tapped into this zeitgeist for Old Spice; putting us in a simple world focused on frenching, not twittering.